How to find herniated disc relief

 - Corticosteroid injections

 These methods may not work for everyone.
-If the discomfort of a herniated disc continues or even worsens after months of conservative treatment, you may want to consider minimally invasive herniated disc surgery at Laser Spine Institute.
+If the discomfort of a herniated disc continues or even worsens after several weeks or months of conservative treatment, you may be recommended for spine surgery.
+If this is the case for you, contact Laser Spine Institute to learn about the advantages of choosing a minimally invasive procedure over a traditional open neck or back surgery.

 Minimally invasive herniated disc surgery

-The minimally invasive spine surgery at Laser Spine Institute is an alternative to traditional open spine surgery that allows our patients to experience shorter recovery times^ with a lower risk of complication.
-This is because our procedures are performed through a small incision to spare the muscles surrounding the spine.
+The minimally invasive spine surgery at Laser Spine Institute is a safer and effective alternative to traditional open spine surgery that allows our patients to experience shorter recovery times with a lower risk of complication.^ This is because our procedures are performed through a small incision to spare the muscles surrounding the spine.

-Find out if you are a candidate for one of our procedures by contacting Laser Spine Institute today and asking for a no-cost MRI review.* Let us help you take the next step toward pain relief.
+Find out if you are a candidate for one of our herniated disc procedures by reaching out to Laser Spine Institute today and asking for a free MRI review.* Let us help you take the next step toward pain relief.